dgaydukov/cert-aws/sa/files/sa.md

 * host static websites
 * data store for computation results, analytics, video transcoding
-* durable & secure storage for backups and archives Anti-pattern
+* durable & secure storage for backups and archives
+Anti-pattern:
 * standalone posix filesystem (better to use EFS)
 * when you need to search/filter data by some criteria (better to use RDS/DynamoDB/CloudSearch/ELK)
 * data updated very frequently (better to use EBS/RDS/DynamoDB)
 * archives with infrequent access (better to use Glacier)
 * dynamic web-sites (better to use EC2/EFS)
-You can upload/download file by parts
+You can upload/download file by parts:
-* multipart upload - your large file uploaded as parts, and on server they are assembled into single file
+* MPU (multipart upload) - your large file uploaded as parts, and on server they are assembled into single file:
+    * by default you can upload file up to 5GB, with MPU you can upload object up to 5TB
+    * same true for copy, to copy object up to 5GB - single atomic operation, if size greater use MPU.
+Copy useful:
+        * move objects across different regions
+        * change metadata (by default you can set metadata on creating, here is no way to change it, only way is to copy it with new metadata)
+        * rename object (copy with new name, and delete old)
+    * expedite upload by concurrent upload large file
+    * MPU is 3 part job:
+        * `CreateMultipartUpload` - initiate upload, this api returns `UploadId` which you pass for each part you upload
+        * `UploadPart` - upload all parts
+        * `CompleteMultipartUpload` - complete upload (upon this s3 would assemble your parts into single object)
+        * Additional api calls:
+            * `ListMultipartUploads` - list parts that currently uploading
+            * `ListParts` - list already uploaded parts
+            * `AbortMultipartUpload` - abort mpu, after this no parts can be uploaded with `UploadId`, space takes by already uploaded files would be freed
+    * if you don't call complete, only partial uploads would be stored in s3, so it's a good practice to create lifecycle policy to drop MPU that wasn't completed after 1 month using `AbortIncompleteMultipartUpload` action
 * partial download - use `Range` HTTP header in a GET request, you can retrieve a specific range of bytes from s3
 ```
 # return full page => <h1>Hello world</h1>